 Term life insurance covers you for a specific number of years — usually 10, 20, or 30 years — while whole life insurance covers you for life as long as you keep up with your premiums.
 For most people, this is preferable as you have the coverage while you need it most.

 A term policy is designed for short-term needs.
-As an example, you may want a 30-year term policy if you want to ensure your loved ones can pay off a 30-year mortgage if something happens to you.
+As an example, you may want a 30-year term policy (like, for example, Protective Life Insurance) if you want to ensure your loved ones can pay off a 30-year mortgage if something happens to you.

 Most term policies have a maximum age to qualify and you may be required to submit to a health exam.
 If you keep up with your premiums and die during the policy term, your beneficiaries will receive a death benefit.
 If you die after the term expires, there will be no death benefit.